Mysterken/TileBasedRPG/README.md

 # Adding/Modifying content

-### Ennemies
+### Enemies
 Stored in `Ennemies.json`.
 You can modify or create a new one.
-An ennemy should necessarily have those values:
+An enemy should necessarily have those values:
 ```
-ennemy: {
+enemy: {
   "name": string,
   "MAXHP": int,
   "DEX": int,